How to manually Install Raspbmc to USB

 - Once Win32 Disk Imager has finished, copy the blank USB file to the SD Card.

 - Plug the SD Card, USB drive, and an Internet adapter into your Raspberry Pi and let it boot up.

-If all goes well, Raspbmc should begin to boot from the SD card, connect to the server, and then state that it's detected a USB drive connected, and that it's going to install to the USB, unless you remove the USB and power off within 60 seconds.
+If all goes well, Raspbmc should begin to boot from the SD card, connect to the server, and then state that it has detected a USB drive connected, and that it is going to install to the USB, unless you remove the USB and power off within 60 seconds.